raspberrypilearning/video-dance/en/step_7.md

 ```
 --- /task ---

 That's your game complete.
 Click the green flag and watch pad5 to see which pads you need to reach for when it is your turn.
+Dance around and see how high a level you can reach